yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 ![](main/imgs_mcs/PA_customcon_create_connection.png)

 Enter API Key in format `Bearer <your api key>` and hit "Create connection".
-You need to physically type word "Bearer" followed by <your api key>
+You need to physically type word "Bearer" followed by '<your api key>'.

 Refresh the Connections and choose the one you just created.
 Enter the parameters:
 - model deployment name